WE ENCOURAGE, ENLIGHTEN,

 DREAM Scholars seeks to expand opportunities for DACA and undocumented students by providing support needed to achieve social and economic mobility.

 The Diamond Family Scholars Program is a comprehensive program designed to support students who have experienced time in foster care with navigating opportunities and maximizing resources while they pursue a Tier One education at UH.

 Las Comadres is a mentoring program focused on supporting first-generation Latina students by offering culturally relevant conversations and connections with current UH Latina faculty and staff.

 The G-Force Work-Study Mentorship Program seeks to hire college students to serve as mentors to assist students through outreach, mentoring, and tutoring activities.
 Mentors promote higher education to local area high school students as well as help with retention for current college students.

 All students are welcome to receive the benefits and services of our program.
-To join the Urban Experience Program, a student must complete the application and schedule a meeting with UEP staff, where they will share their academic goals and explore ways that UEP can be an advocate for their success at the University of Houston.
+To join the Center for Student Empowerment, a student must complete the application and schedule a meeting with CSE staff, where they will share their academic goals and explore ways that CSE can be an advocate for their success at the University of Houston.